varundhawan5792/varundhawan.com/_notes/learn design.md

 ---
 title: Learn design
-excerpt: Books and resources that helped me hack design
+excerpt: Books and resources that helped me understand design
 ---

-A collection of books, articles, and sites that helped me open my mind about [[design]] when I was starting out.
+A collection of books, articles, and sites that helped open my mind about [[design]] when I was starting out.
 I'll keep adding to the list.

 ### Start here
 [Hack Design](https://hackdesign.org/lessons101) is a really well curated course for designers.